jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 It is highly recommended to test your Server on a **Public Directory** first so as to narrow down any subsequent problems in unregistered mode.

 ### Port forwarding

 If you are running a Server on your home network, people from outside will not be able to see things inside it.
-So if you want to operate a Jamulus Server, you need to open a hole in your router to let Jamulus clients connect to it.
+So if you want to operate a Jamulus Server, you need to open a hole in your router's firewall to let Jamulus clients connect to it.

 **The default port for the current version of Jamulus is UDP (not TCP) port 22124.**